ai-traders/ide/README.md

  defaults to current directory.
 Thanks to this, a container can see your working copy so that is has code to work on, and you can see any container's work result (code changes).
-* if DISPLAY variable is set (an environment variable), then you can use ide with graphical applications.
+* if DISPLAY environment variable is set (to anything at all), then you can use ide with graphical applications.

 ## Installation